Vbac Success Rates: Step-By-Step Guide

 Factor Consideration

-Previous cesarean details Type of incision, number of previous cesareans
+Previous cesarean details Type of incision and number of previous cesareans

-Obstetric history Past vaginal births, complications in pregnancies
+Obstetric history Past vaginal births and pregnancy complications

-Fetal considerations Current fetal position, estimated fetal weight
+Fetal considerations Current fetal position and estimated fetal weight

 Uterine Scar Assessment